devkaps-tech/FaceRecognition-Using-One-Shot-Learning/README.md

 # FaceRecognition-Using-One-Shot-Learning

-Welcome to One Short Learning usinf Siamese network.
+Welcome to One Short Learning using Siamese network.

 This set of notebook provides a ccomplete set of code to be able to train and leverage face recognition model.

-# Steps

-## Step 1